About Social and Emotional Wellbeing

 • Take responsibility for reporting racism via the Call It Out First Nations Racism Register and other relevant avenues.

-For more information, support and resources, see click or tap to expand the boxes below.
+For more information, support and resources, click or tap to expand the boxes below.

 If you are an Aboriginal or Torres Strait Islander person and need help now, contact 13YARN (13 92 76).
-13YARN offers a confidential one-on-one yarning opportunity with a Lifeline-trained Aboriginal & Torres Strait Islander Crisis Supporter who can provide crisis support 24 hours a day, 7 days a week.
-13YARN empowers community with the opportunity to yarn without judgement and provide a culturally safe space to speak about their needs, worries or concerns.
+13YARN offers confidential, one-on-one yarning with an Aboriginal & Torres Strait Islander Crisis Supporter, 24 hours a day, 7 days a week.
+13YARN provides the opportunity to yarn without judgement and provides a culturally safe space to speak about your needs, worries or concerns.

 Resources for Aboriginal and Torres Strait Islander people